WilsonZhang1913/ConditionalDiffusion/README.md

-# This report is based on https://github.com/IGITUGraz/WeatherDiffusion with modification
+# This repo is based on https://github.com/IGITUGraz/WeatherDiffusion with modification

 ## Datasets